xythrez/P4-in-a-Bottle/README.md

 ### Docker

 If you are stuck with docker, don't panic!
-The instructions are longer but everything should still work.
+The instructions are slightly more complicated but everything should still work.
 1. Install docker on your system.
 This should be pretty self-explanatory.
 2. Clone and cd into this repository.
 3. Download a pre-built image